wanatpj/h_blind/README.md

 #### Legal Remark
 I do not have and I never did have any knowledge, if any watermarking system is used in such ways.
-I giving this note, cause I'm a Xoogler and I still have confidentiality agreement with Google.
+I'm giving this note, cause I'm a Xoogler and I still have confidentiality agreement with Google.
 Google Play and Amazon appear here to give a reader better understaning.
 It's not a hidden ad.
-I've never got any knowledge from this area, while I was working at Google.
+I've never obtain any knowledge from this area, while I was working at Google.

 ## Background
 For theoretical simplicity, we will live in the world of 2592x1944